Hamzablm/Hamzablm/README.md

 ### Hi there 👋
-I’m Hamza, a junior backend developer.
+I’m Hamza, a backend developer.
 Focusing primarily on the JVM ecosystem.
 Thanks for dropping by!

 - 🌱 I blog about all about JVM related stuff https://hamza-jvm.me/
 - 👯 I like to contribute in stackoverflow: https://bit.ly/3idstij